ThomasBassa/qa-team-voltron/Mini Project 03/README.md

 You can now see all of the issues that are in the repository, get to work!

 ## Add an Issue
+After you have set up the Issues task repository, you can add an issue using the `New Task...` button depicted previously.
+Select the task repository you created earlier, and click Finish.

+The New Task dialog is pretty busy.
+Here are the key elements:
+- The text field at the top of the dialog is the issue title.
+- The Attributes section is used to add GitHub labels and Milestones to an issue.
+  You can also create new labels from this dialog.
+- The Private section **does not get published to GitHub**, but can be used to schedule when you think this task should be done, along with its difficulty.
+It will not synchronize with GitHub Issues.
+- The Description section is used to describe the problem.
+Write a detailed report using Markdown!
+- The People section can be used to assign a person to the issue.
+It is possible to auto-complete usernames of repository contributors by pressing `Ctrl+Space` by default.
+- Finally, the Actions section contains the Submit button, which will publish your issue to the repository the next time you decide to synchronize it.
+The `Add To Category` selection does nothing.

+If you choose to open an existing issue (by double clicking on it in the Task List), you will have the ability to write a comment on the issue, as well as close it using a radio button in the `Actions` section.
+Don't forget to submit the issue and synchronize it, to see the changes on GitHub.

 # Mini Project 3 Assignment
 For this mini project, your team is assigned a research task